CESNET/exafs/README.md

 * [Local database instalation notes](./docs/DB_LOCAL.md)

 ## Change Log
+- 0.8.0 - API keys update.  **Run migration scripts to update your DB**.
+Keys can now have expiration date and readonly flag.
+Admin can create special keys for certain machinnes.
 - 0.7.3 - New possibility of external auth proxy.
 - 0.7.2 - Dashboard and Main menu are now customizable in config.
 App is ready to be packaged using setup.py.
 - 0.7.0 - ExaAPI now have two options - HTTP or RabbitMQ.
 ExaAPI process has been renamed, update of ExaBGP process value is needed for this version.